pak-app/nestjs-auth-app/README.md

-# nestjs-auth-app
+# NestJS Authentication and Authorization Application

-A authentication and authorization application with NestJS framework
+A application for authentication and authorization application with NestJS framework with dummy UI.
+You can use this application on your own application to handle user authentication and authorization.